 - a.
 Customers will be greeted, and orders must be taken behind plexiglass barrier.
 We will write customer name on cups or packaging to avoid confusion at pickup.
 Ask customer to proceed with shopping, pay for item or wait in designated area that allows for social distancing while their order is being prepared. - b.
 All food orders will be prepped and plated in the bistro prep area for delivery to the designated "PICK UP AREA".
 The self serve hot soup stations will not be used at this time and we will serve from behind the counter. - c.
 Due to Covid-19, we will be using take out packaging, plastic cutlery, and take out coffee cups to maintain everyone's safety.
 We will not offer china plates, mugs, or metal cutlery. - d.
-Coffee / Tea will be poured and given out at the pickup locations.
-If the customer would like cream and sugar, we will hand out pre portioned creamers and sugar packets.
-Lids must be placed on all containers prior to delivering to the "PICK UP AREA". - e.
 All condiments must be kept behind the counter and are available upon customer request only.
-Condiment containers must have lids prior to delivering to the "PICK UP AREA". - f.
-When seating reopens, no salt and pepper shakers are to be on the table.
+Condiment containers must have lids prior to delivering to the "PICK UP AREA". - e.
+For seating areas, no salt and pepper shakers are to be on the table.
 Please refrain from having anything on the tables at this time.
-Salt and pepper packets will be made available if customer requests. - g.
+Salt and pepper packets will be made available if customer requests. - f.
 Once a customer's order is ready, the employee will call out the customer name and item(s) will be placed behind the barrier in a designated "PICK UP AREA".
 The customer will come up to the pick-up area and retrieve their order.
 Team members should keep items behind the barrier until customer approaches the pickup area and confirms order.
 To avoid confusion, names should be written on cups or packaging.